rpeleias/wallet/README.md

 ### Steps

-Application should de runned in 2 ways: from repository code, or a jar inside the root folder of the project:
+Application should be runned in 2 ways: from repository code, or a jar inside the root folder of the project:

 #### From code repository: